flowcut/Zendesk-Coding-Challenge/README.md

 The app is developed on WSL.
+It has been tested on WSL (Ubuntu-20.04) and macOS (Catalina-10.15.7).

 # To install app:
 First clone the git repository.